mbourque/creo_nc_tools/developers_guide.md

 The following guidelines define the required standards for creating and managing Creo models, tools, fixtures, and assemblies.
 They ensure consistency, stability, and clear organization across the entire library, supporting reliable manufacturing, simulation, and reuse.
 All contributors should follow these instructions as the authoritative reference for building and maintaining CAD content.

 - Wherever possible, make assemblies as inseparable assemblies.
-- Don’t include spaces in file names; use dashes instead.
+- Don’t include spaces in file names; use underscores instead.

 - Follow naming conventions:
   - Endmills: EM1000 = 1 inch endmill